cmuth001/Zylotech-Data-Engineer-Assessment/README.md

       1. Using schedule library calling the job finction to run the ETL pipeline every 12 hours
       2. Every 12 hours ETL pipeline will be executed and can view the given aggregation metrics result.

-## Execute files in the below order each time before ETL pipeline
+## Execute files in the below order each time before running ETL pipeline
    1. create_tables.py
       > python3 create_tables.py
    2. etl.py